weltliteratur/blog/_posts/2016-05-25-Empirical-Data-on-Over-Length-Books.markdown

 First and foremost, you have to be aware of the history of the German National Library to know what you can expect from any query result.
 The gist of it is: They were a bit late compared to other national libraries in Europe and began collecting "all German and German-language publications from 1913, foreign publications about Germany, translations of German works, and the works of German-speaking emigrants published abroad between 1933 and 1945" (quoting the official ["About us" page](http://www.dnb.de/EN/Wir/wir_node.html)).

 Before we bore you with how we did it, let's go for some results.
-As a proof of concept, let's see which authors are the ones with the most books in the catalogue, let's generate a top 25:
+As a proof of concept, let's see which authors are the ones with the most books in the catalogue (`dcterms:creator`), let's generate a top 25:

 <figure>
   <img src="/images/dnb-25-authors-with-most-books.png" alt="Bar chart: 25 authors with most books in the German National Library." />